scipion-chem/docs/docs/plugins/fpocket/protocols/fpocket-prediction.rst

    :align: center

 |

+This protocol takes a ``AtomStruct`` as an input and predicts its pockets based on its concavities (based on alpha-spheres) and electrostatics.
+The parameters in the form control the alpha-spheres creation and their posterior clustering.

 You can check the meaning of these parameters in the help button for each of them, and if you need more information we recommend you to check the `FPocket documentation <https://github.com/Discngine/fpocket/blob/master/doc/MANUAL.md>`_.